Body, mind and spirit working together promote good health.

 Tai Chi is a way to develop a body that is strong yet supple, a mind that is calm yet creative, and a spirit that is peaceful yet resilient.

 Tai Chi involves stretching with a full range of motion.
 All parts of the body are involved: the musculoskeletal and circulatory systems, the tendons, joints, and organs.
 Rather than using tension to develop large muscles, Tai Chi fosters a body that is relaxed and strong at a deep level.
-The gentle movements are balanced and have a calming effect on the mind.
+The gentle movements promote balance and have a calming effect on the mind.
 It is truly a moving meditation.

 Relief from pain and help with chronic conditions